rayblake800/Pocket-Home-Bismuth-Vanilla/docs/modules/Wifi.md

 ClientHandler is a basis for classes that receive signals from the LibNM\::Client object.
 When connected to the Client, these objects receive a ClientHandler::wirelessStateChange call whenever wireless networking is enabled or disabled.
 Wifi\::Signal\::ClientModule serves as the only necessary Signal\::ClientHandler subclass.

 #### [Wifi\::LibNM\::Signal\::DeviceHandler](../../Source/System/Wifi/LibNM/Signal/Wifi_LibNM_Signal_DeviceHandler.h)
 DeviceHandler is a basis for classes that receive signals from the LibNM\::DeviceWifi object.
-When connected to the DeviceWifi, these classes recieve signals when the device state changes, when visible access points are added or removed, and when the device's active connection changes.
+When connected to the DeviceWifi, these classes receive signals when the device state changes, when visible access points are added or removed, and when the device's active connection changes.
 Wifi\::Signal\::DeviceModule serves as the only necessary Signal\::DeviceHandler class.

 #### [Wifi\::LibNM\::Signal\::APHandler](../../Source/System/Wifi/LibNM/Signal/Wifi_LibNM_Signal_APHandler.h)
 APHandler is a basis for classes that receive signals from LibNM\::AccessPoint objects.
 When connected to an AccessPoint, these objects receive an APHandler::signalStrengthChanged call whenever the signal strength changes for a connected access point.
 Wifi\::Signal\::APModule serves as the only necessary Signal\::APHandler class.